 Sourcing the right benefits and offering an acceptable level of compensation can present a challenge in your home country — it becomes even more difficult during expansion to a new country.
 When growing your company to Costa Rica, you must learn the country’s compensation laws, discuss guaranteed and supplemental benefits, and decide whether to outsource or do the work yourself.

 Globalization Partners can step in and help you discover the right Costa Rica benefit management plan for your company.
 Our experts understand Costa Rica’s compensation laws and can ensure you will stay compliant.
 We take on the risk, so your only responsibility is growing your company.

-Costa Rican Compensation Laws
+Costa Rica Compensation Laws

 Guaranteed Benefits in Costa Rica

 Your Costa Rica benefit management plan must include statutory benefits required by law.
-The country has nine public holidays employees get off, and salaried employees also get paid for Virgin of Los Angeles Day and Cultural Day regardless of whether they work.
+The country has 12 paid public holidays employees get off, and salaried employees also get paid for Virgin of Los Angeles Day and Cultural Day regardless of whether they work.
 Costa Rica’s Labor Code states that employees receive one day of vacation for every month they work and two full weeks of vacation after 50 weeks of work.